NormandaleWells/CSn/CS1/Algorithm_correctness.md

 form a contract; if the caller ensures that the function's preconditions are met, the function ensures that the postconditions are met.
-Failure to do so is a defect.
+Failure to do so is a coding defect.

 (Preconditions and postconditions
 can also incorporate and affect global